dragondoodler222/2881r-final-project/README.md

 - Built with HuggingFace Transformers, PEFT, and TRL
 - Inspired by research on LLM deception and theory of mind
 - Part of final project for course 2881r

-## Contact

-For questions or issues, please open a GitHub issue or contact [your-email].